Forget kibbles: US sales of fresh pet food are soaring

 “There are so many essential nutrients, from all different classes, that need to be considered,” said Dr. Lindsey Bullen, a pet nutrition specialist with the Veterinary Specialist Hospital of the Carolinas.
 “If they are too high or too low, or in an inappropriate proportion, it can cause significant problems for that pet that the client might not see for months or years to come.”

-Bullen says about 20 percent of her clients feed their pets fresh food.
+Bullen says about 20% of her clients feed their pets fresh food.
 When they do, she said, she questions them about the recipes they’re following to make sure they’re providing essential nutrients.
 Canine and feline supplements can help round out fresh meals.

 Pet food trends tail human ones.
 When gravy was popular in the 1950s, Gravy Train dog food appeared.
 In the 1980s, Fancy Feast cat food mirrored a growing interest in gourmet food.